timescale/docs/cloud/metrics.md

 You can query the `pg_stat_statements` view as you would any PostgreSQL view.
 The full view includes superuser queries, which are used by Timescale Cloud to manage your service in the background.
-To limit the results to only your queries, filter by the current user.
+To view only your queries, filter by the current user.

 Connect to your database using a PostgreSQL client, such as [`psql`][psql], and